Kediri kingdom: Culture

 The book of Ling-wai-tai-ta composed by Chinese author Chou K'u-fei in 1178, gave a glimpse of everyday life in Kediri that cannot be found in any other source material, about the government and people of Kediri.
 According to Chou K'u-fei, people wore clothes that covered them down to their legs, with a loose hairstyle.
 Their houses were clean and well arranged with floors made from green or yellow cut stones.
-Agriculture, animal farming, and trading flourished and gained full attention from government.
-He reported that silkworm farms to produce silk and cotton clothes had been adopted by Javanese by that time.
+Agriculture, animal farming, and trading flourished and gained the full attention of the government.
+He reported that silkworm farms to produce silk and cotton clothes had been adopted by the Javanese by that time.
 There was no physical punishment (jail or torture) of criminals.
 Instead, the people who committed unlawful acts were forced to pay fines in gold, except for thieves and robbers who were executed.
-In marital customs, the bride's family received some amount of bride price from the groom's family.
-Instead of developing medical treatment, the Kediri people relied on prayers to Buddha.
+In marital customs, the bride's family receives some amount of bride price from the groom's family.
+Instead of developing medical treatment, the Kediri people relied on prayers for Buddha.

 On the 5th month of the year, a water festival was celebrated with people travelling in boats along the river to celebrate.
-On the 10th month, another festival was held in the mountains.
+In the 10th month, another festival was held in the mountains.
 People would gather there to have fun and perform music with instruments such as flutes, drums, and wooden xylophones (an ancient form of gamelan).

-The King wore silk garments, leather shoes and ornate golden jewellery.
+The King wore silk garments, leather shoes, and ornate golden jewellery.
 He wore his hair up high on his head.
-Every day, he would receive state officials, managers of his kingdom, on a square throne.
+Every day, he would receive state officials, and managers of his kingdom, on a square throne.
 After an audience, the state official would bow three times to the king.
 If the king travelled outside the palace, he rode an elephant and was accompanied by 500–700 soldiers and officials while his subjects, the people of Kediri, prostrated themselves as the king passed.

 Economy

 According to Chinese sources, the main occupations of the Kediri people revolved around agriculture (rice cultivation), animal farming (cattle, boar, poultry), and the spice trade.
 Daha, the capital city of Kediri, (suggested to be at the same site as modern Kediri) is located inland, near the fertile Brantas river valley.
 From the predecessor kingdom of Airlangga's Kahuripan, Kediri inherited irrigation systems, including the Wringin Sapta dam.
 Kediri economy was partly monetised, with silver coins issued by the royal court.

 In later periods, Kediri economy grew to rely more heavily on trade, especially the spice trade.
-This resulted from Kediri development of a navy, giving them the opportunity to control the spice trade routes to eastern islands.
+This resulted from Kediri's development of a navy, allowing them to control the spice trade routes to eastern islands.
 Kediri collected spices from tributaries in southern Kalimantan and the Maluku Islands.
-Indians and Southeast Asians then transported the spices to Mediterranean and Chinese markets by way of the Spice Route that linked a chain of ports from the Indian Ocean to southern China.
+Indians and Southeast Asians then transported the spices to Mediterranean and Chinese markets by way of the Spice Route which linked a chain of ports from the Indian Ocean to southern China.